 The layout is in the mould of a typical British narrow gauge project but built as a standard gauge line.
 And in 1:87 scale.
 The layout has a fiddle yard (which rather resembles a motive power depot), but the long-term plan is to create a model of a self-contained railway system where trains move imaginary freight and passengers between different locations.
 So far, I have built the railway infrastructure for four locations (and also the fiddle yard), and gathered together a somewhat eclectic collection of model trains to operate the services.
 The scenic setting at Fairport is complete (August 2018) and barely started everywhere else.

-The layout has five baseboards and two link spans, arranged around three walls of a spare bedroom.
-Four of the baseboards are micro layouts by most criteria, the fifth is currently a flush door with some Setrack on it.
+The layout has four baseboards and two link spans, arranged around three walls of a spare bedroom.
+Three of the baseboards are micro layouts by most criteria, the fourth is currently a flush door with the track loosely laid on it.
 The link spans are simple and narrow bridging sections I have made to suit the room.
 It should be possible to take individual baseboards to exhibitions or to rebuild the layout in a different space if I ever move house, but so far only the fiddle yard has made it to a show.

 The main elements of the layout are these: